DavidNix/audio-quill/README.md

 # Audio Quill

-Transcribe WAV files and generate markdown files with titles using Whisper (locally) and OpenAI.
+Transcribe WAV files to text files with titles using Whisper and Ollama.

+All processing is local.
+No data leaves your machine.

 ### Background: